abhinavhh/ai-review-system/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📊 Technical Highlights

-- **AI Integration**: Seamless integration with AI rating algorithms
-- **Real-time Updates**: Dynamic data fetching and state management
-- **Visual Analytics**: Interactive rating distribution charts
-- **Responsive Design**: Mobile-friendly interface
-- **Database Persistence**: Reliable data storage and retrieval
-- **Component Modularity**: Reusable and maintainable code structure
+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🔮 Future Enhancements

-- Advanced sentiment analysis features
-- Review filtering and sorting options
-- User authentication and profiles
+- [ ] User authentication and profiles
-- Review moderation tools
+- [ ] Review replies and threading
+- [ ] Advanced filtering options
-- Export functionality for analytics
+- [ ] Export functionality
-- Real-time notifications for new reviews
+- [ ] Admin dashboard
+- [ ] Review moderation tools
+- [ ] Integration with external review platforms

+## 📞 Support

+For support, email support@reviewsystem.com or create an issue in this repository.

 ---

-**Built with ❤️ and AI Intelligence**
+Built with ❤️ using React and modern web technologies

-*This system demonstrates the power of combining user-generated content with artificial intelligence to create meaningful insights and enhanced user experiences.*